 General care is given by those who work in the care sector and offer it as part of their day-to-day vocation.
 These include community nurses and general practitioners (doctors).
 Social workers and spiritual care professionals also belong to this group.

 These professionals constantly assess the individual patient's needs along with those of their family.
 The aim of general palliative care is to offer support by controlling basic levels of pain control, coordinate with other care teams in and out of hours and offer to signpost to other services as required.
 They are the front line of support for general patient care.

 Specialist care is given by those who are experts in palliative care, such as clinical nurse specialists.
 This group also includes consultants in palliative medicine, clinical occupational therapists and counsellors.

 Specialist palliative care services manage complex patient care problems that cannot be dealt with as part of general care.
 Specialists usually work in teams to offer joined-up care and patients might see one or more specialists when referred.

 Specialist palliative care services may be provided by local councils (social workers etc.) and voluntary organisations.
 These could include, inpatient and outpatient facilities and bereavement support services for relatives of patients.

-Patients will likely need support from both groups of professional through the palliative care process.
+Patients will likely need support from both groups of professionals through the palliative care process.
 Palliative care is designed to be flexible allowing teams to adapt as patient requirements change.
-Both are offered to patients in hospitals, hospices or care homes, as well as those that remain in their own home.
+Both are offered to patients in hospitals, hospices or care homes, as well as those that remain in their own homes.